katzenbar/input-overlay-preset-katze/README.md

 Allows switching to use events from the browser to preview settings without having to open the page in OBS.

 ### Key input

+This is made for recording using applications with lots of keyboard shortcuts and modifier keys like Photoshop, not necessarily typing text.

 ### Show key input - `key_input_show`